SDLC Waterfall Model: Definition, Phases, and Pros & Cons

 Although the waterfall model has gradually disappeared over the last few years to pave the way for more flexible models (Agile), it still offers some benefits.

-- Simple, straightforward, and easy to use: For this reason, the waterfall model is only suitable for small and medium projects as the waterfall model helps the entire project to be carefully maintained, with broad goals and structured design thanks to drafting and documenting in advance.
-The small projects will often have a change in personnel but with the waterfall model, it will be easy for even newbies.
+The waterfall model is considered simple and easy to use.
+With this trait, the model is only suitable for small and medium projects, as it helps the entire project to be carefully maintained, with broad goals and structured design, thanks to drafting and documenting in advance.
+The small projects will often have a change in personnel, but with the waterfall model, it will be easy for even newbies.

-- Rigid and accurate: As mentioned above, the phases of the waterfall model cannot be changed, the tasks of each phase are mentioned and must be completed correctly before moving on to the next phase thus the waterfall model is very rigid but accurate, strictly complying with its design and construction.
-But due to this reason, the waterfall model will make the project very easy to manage the entire aspect, from design and development to testing and implementation.
+As mentioned above, the phases of the waterfall model cannot be changed.
+In other words, the tasks of each phase are mentioned and must be completed correctly before moving on to the next phase.
+Thus, the waterfall model is very rigid but accurate, strictly complying with its design and construction.
+But due to this reason, the waterfall model will make it easy to manage the entire project, from design and development to testing and implementation.

 Recommended reading: Agile Software Development Life Cycle Guide